 - Fatty, oily fish like salmon, sardines, mackerel and fresh tuna

 - Fortified foods, i.e. foods that have had vitamins or minerals added that weren’t originally in the food.
 These may include certain spreads, for example margarine, and breakfast cereals

-If you’re interested to know your Vitamin D levels, the test is available at Bluecrest – just ask about it when you book your screening.
+If you’re interested to know your Vitamin D levels, the test is available at Bluecrest – view more here.